-Client wins medical negligence case after previous solicitors said she had no case
+Our client wins her medical negligence case after her previous solicitors said she had no valid claim.

 We have recently concluded a successful medical negligence case against the Royal Devon and Exeter Hospital after our client’s previous solicitors advised her that she didn’t have a case.